ntop/ntopng/doc/src/user_interface/shared/settings/tags.rst

   not the current ones.
-- On the **Assets** page, as part of each asset's details: user-defined tags assigned to a host, manually or through `Application-Based Tagging`_, are propagated to its corresponding entry in the assets database.
+- On the **Assets** page, as part of each asset's details: user-defined tags assigned to a host, manually or through `Application- and Risk-Based Tagging`_, are propagated to its corresponding entry in the assets database.

 Tags can also be used to filter traffic and assets across the UI (e.g. in the Flows and Historical Flows, the Alerts Explorer, and the Assets page).